kumahq/kuma-website/app/_src/networking/meshmultizoneservice.md

 title: MeshMultiZoneService
 ---

-MeshMultiZoneService is a resource that represents a group of MeshServices in a multizone deployment.
+The MeshMultiZoneService resource represents a group of MeshServices in a multizone deployment.
 While [MeshService](/docs/{{ page.version }}/networking/meshservice) represents a service in a specific zone, MeshMultiZoneService can help us work around this boundary.

 MeshMultiZoneService is assigned zone-agnostic hostnames and can load balance the traffic to multiple MeshServices.